 Are our heads full of sugar-coated myths?
-Are some carbs and sugars really better than others, or are they all a fast-track to fat waists?
+Are some carbs and sugars really better than others, or are they all a fast-track to an ever-increasing waistline?

 It’s a surprisingly sticky tale that can wreck your health: I need this chocolate bar for energy … I won’t be full without that third serving of roast potatoes … It’s ok, maple syrup is much healthier than sugar.
 If you’re struggling to cut back on the amount of sugar or carbs in your daily diet, now’s the time to separate the facts from the myths.

 With World Diabetes Day just round the corner, thoughts will turn to the foods we choose to eat, the carbohydrates on our plates and the amount of sugar we tuck into every day.
 Yes, the threat of expanding waistlines, rotten teeth and increased diabetes risk is always looming, yet somehow we never quite get round to cutting back on the white stuff.
 There always seems to be a good reason to eat a little bit more, and our consumption of sugary foods and excess carbs is sky-rocketing like never before!
 Does this sound familiar?

 So what should you do if you’ve decided that this time you’re REALLY going to cut down?
 I think you could start by looking at 6 common myths which can stick in your mind and scupper your plans to finally cut back on the carbs and ditch the sweet stuff.

 MYTH 1 ‘Complex’ carbs like rice and pasta take longer to digest than ‘simple’ carbs like sugar

 Actually, this way of thinking about carbs is quite old-school, particularly since we now know that so called ‘complex’ starchy carbs contain a mix of sugars which are digested at different rates.